do9core/roulette/README.md

     RouletteUnit.noText(color: Colors.green),
     // ...other units
   ]),
-  vsync: this // provide a TickerProvider here
+  vsync: this // provide a TickerProvider here (usually by SingleTickerProviderStateMixin) );
-);
 ```